vbalderdash/wtx_mesonet/README.md

 the data either through individual station meteorgrams or through basic surface plotting.

+Note that the surface plotting functions are still in a form using basemap v1.0.7, so they will either need to be customized for more current packages or the basemap __init__ may be editted for Python 3 compatability.

 ## West Texas Mesonet
 Current West Texas Mesonet data and more information can be found at www.mesonet.ttu.edu

+## Testing Notebook
+The function_tests notebook contains many of the functions in other scripts for dependency testing which can be utilized for python notebook functionality.

 ## Data
 The mesonet_sftp.py script can be used to get the raw data for a month from the